MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

 ### Search for objects

-Search for OSM objects in the loaded data using JOSMs search expressions.
+Search for OSM objects in the loaded data using JOSMs search/filter expressions.
+See [JOSM filter documentation](http://vespucci.io/tutorials/object_search/) for more information.

 ### Tag-Filter *(checkbox)*